What Families Should Know About Suicide

-In support Suicide Prevention Awareness Month and the MassGeneral Hospital for Children‘s mission to provide outstanding, developmentally appropriate care for infants, children and adolescents within the context of their family and community, our Clay Center team produced this video to help parents and other caregivers understand what they should know about suicide, and suicide prevention.
+In support of Suicide Prevention Awareness Month and the MassGeneral Hospital for Children‘s mission to provide outstanding, developmentally appropriate care for infants, children, and adolescents within the context of their family and community, our Clay Center mental health clinicians produced this video to help parents and other caregivers understand what they should know about suicide, and suicide prevention.

-Please also read, watch, and listen to additional resources about suicide and suicide prevention on our website.
+Please read, watch, and listen to additional resources about suicide and suicide prevention on our website.

 If you think your child is thinking about suicide, take them seriously, stay with them, help them remove lethal means, and:

 - Call 1-800-273-TALK (8255) or 988 | National Suicide Prevention Lifeline